-Many HR teams have limited opportunities to purchase hr technology and may be unfamiliar with their organisation’s process for acquiring new systems.
-Procuring enterprise software, such as the latest recruitment technology, can feel complicated and may involve a wide variety of stakeholders from across the organisation.
+Many HR teams have limited opportunities to purchase hr technology and may be unfamiliar with their organization’s process for acquiring new systems.
+Procuring enterprise software, such as the latest recruitment technology, can feel complicated and may involve a wide variety of stakeholders from across the organization.

 Steps to Buy Enterprise Technology: